Name: Lorenzo Alfonso

 Story of CSU:

 After my first step on campus, I knew CSU was calling my name.
-Unsure about my degree path, I was attracted to the extensive campus involvement and the variety of programs offered.
-During my first year at CSU, I discovered passions and a great sense of community, both on and off our beautiful campus.
-I wouldn’t trade it for anything else!
+Initially unsure about my degree path, I was attracted to the extensive campus network and the variety of programs offered.
+Three years in, and I am fortunate to be involved in campus organizations that help me grow personally and professionally, and I have found a passion for people and the built environment as a construction management major!

 Involvements:

-I’m currently working towards a degree in construction management with a minor in business administration.
 The time volunteering at my hometown pay-as-you-can cafe and obtaining my Eagle Scout rank sparked my interest in philanthropy and giving back to those who need it the most.
 When not working on classwork, I’m also in the University Honors Program, a Dean’s Ambassador for the College of Health and Human Sciences, an associate member for the University Facility Fee Advisory Board, and a member of the Sustainable Construction Club.
+I was also a member of the CSU Marching Band for two years.
+Outside of CSU, I enjoy working out, hiking, watching movies, and hope to learn new fishing skills this year.

 Name: Elena Crooks